Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 This cell does the following:

-* Creates a dag object by instantiating the `DAG` class, and specifying a DAG name and schedule.
+* Creates a DAG object by calling the `DAG` constructor, and specifying a DAG name and schedule.

 * Defines DAG-specific tasks using the `DAGTask` constructor.
 Note that the constructor accepts the same arguments that were specified in an earlier cell when using the `StoredProcedureCall` class.